 Grouping Category Function of Grouping Activities Allowable Work Types Surface Transportation System Preservation & Operation (STBG) Grouping (continued) TIP #40 STIP# 2063115 Projects for the planning, design or construction of boulevards and other roadways largely in the right- of-way of former Interstate System routes or other divided highways.
-Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs Conversion and use of abandoned railroad corridors for trails for pedestrians, blcyclists, or other non-motorized transportation users Construction of turnouts, overlooks, and viewing areas Community improvement activities, which include but are not limited to: Inventory, control, or removal of outdoor advertising Historic preservation and rehabilitation of historic transportation facilities Vegetation management in transportation rights-of-way to improve roadway safety, prevent invasive species, and provide erosion control Archaeological activities relating to impacts from implementation of a transportation project eligible under Title 23 of the USC Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to: Address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff Recreational Trails Program activities under 23 USC 206 SRTS Program infrastructure-related projects, non-infrastructure-related activities (such as pedestrian and blcycle safety and educational activities advanced under the SRTS program), and SRTS Coordinator positions.
-Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways Activities previously authorized under the Recreational Trails Program (RTP): Maintenance and restoration of existing recreational trails Development and e
+Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users Construction of turnouts, overlooks, and viewing areas Community improvement activities, which include but are not limited to: O Inventory, control, or removal of outdoor advertising O Historic preservation and rehabilitation of historic transportation facilities O Vegetation management in transportation rights-of-way to improve roadway safety, prevent invasive species, and provide erosion control O Archaeological activities relating to impacts from implementation of a transportation project eligible under Title 23 of the USC Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to: O Address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highwayrunoff O Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats Recreational Trails Program activities under 23 USC 206 SRTS Program infrastructure-related projects, non-infrastructure-related activities (such as pedestrian and bicycle safety and educational activities advanced under the SRTS program), and SRTS Coordinator positions.
+Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways Purchase and lease of recreational trails construction and maintenanceequipment Construction of new recreational trails construction and maintenanceequipment Construction of ses